roshiajin-kunai/sakkamade.github.io/_posts/2021-02-19-autodoll-extra-5.md

 The likelihood of existence of this kind of mysterious virus is exceedingly low.
 Yuuyami understands it as well.
 I have merely considered one of availabilities.

-"Apropos, it is also not the radio waves that are coming from outer space, is it?"
+"Apropos, it is also not the radio waves that are coming from outer space, you know?"

 Yggdrasil forced a smile upon reading further thoughts of Yuuyami.

-"Indeed," Yuuyami smiles broadly; "you hold the answer, aren't you, Yugg-chan?"
+"Indeed," Yuuyami smiles broadly; "you hold an answer, aren't you, Yugg-chan?"
 "!?"